ikirincic/myLib/README.md

  Few more notes regarding playback:
   - set AVAudioSession to playback category (first line)
-  - You sould set AVAudioPlayer delegate and continue interaction AFTER the playback is finished    (audioPlayerDidFinishPlaying method gets triggered)
+  - You should set AVAudioPlayer delegate and continue interaction AFTER the playback is finished    (audioPlayerDidFinishPlaying method gets triggered)
-  - player should be defined outside metods to avoid it beeing dealoccated when metod finishes
+  - player should be defined outside methods to avoid it being deallocated when method finishes